7-8 minutes reading time. Article Updated: 8th Feb 2022.

 It’s a challenge for many voiceover artists.
 How much?
 Everybody wants a simple answer.
 If only there was one.

 I’ll let you into a little secret.
-Pricing is one of the most discussed areas by voice over artists in groups and forums.
+How much to charge for voice over work is one of the most discussed areas by voice over artists in groups and forums.
 Sometimes it’s a lack of knowledge from new talent.
 Often it’s a lack of confidence.
 I’ll leave the “know your worth” discussion for another blog, but here’s my take…

 Well, there are 3 key reasons I would say.
 I’ll list them out and then take you through each in detail: